lukejduncan/mnist-tensorflow-flask/README.md

 ## Testing

-To run the provided unit tests execute the provided test driver test.sh
+To run the provided unit tests execute the following command.
 ```shell
 $ ./test.sh
 ```